Bill Ludwig: Biography

 Ludwig was born in Longreach, Queensland on 25 May 1934, and was educated at Marist College in the Brisbane suburb of Ashgrove.
 He began his working life as a shearer and remained in the pastoral industry until 1971 when he became an employee of the AWU.

 In 1982 Ludwig was elected as the South Western District Secretary of the Queensland Branch of the AWU, a position he held until he was elected as the Secretary of the Queensland Branch in 1988.

 Ludwig was head of the powerful Labor Forum or AWU Faction which dominates the Queensland branch of the Australian Labor Party.
 Ludwig was a member of the ALP National Executive and Vice President of the ALP's Queensland Branch.
-His son Joseph Ludwig was an Barrister and ALP Senator from Queensland and was Minister for Agriculture, Fisheries and Forestry and Minister Assisting on Queensland Flood Recovery.
+His son Joseph Ludwig was a Barrister and ALP Senator from Queensland and was Minister for Agriculture, Fisheries and Forestry and Minister Assisting on Queensland Flood Recovery.

 In the 1997 Australia Day Honours he was awarded the Medal of the Order of Australia (OAM) for "service to Industrial Relations through The Australian Workers' Union" and in 2001 he was awarded the Centenary Medal.